do-know/Crypt-LE/README.md

 > The client + library package is codenamed ZeroSSL with the project homepage at https://ZeroSSL.com

-**Note:** If you do not need the automation and the flexibility this package offers, and just want to get a free SSL certificate without installing anything, you can do that online with **[Free SSL Certificate Wizard](https://zerossl.com/#certificate)** (works on PC and mobiles, supports different languages:  EN, DE, FR, ES, RU, IT).
+**Note:** If you do not need the automation and the flexibility this package offers, and just want to get a free SSL certificate without installing anything, you can do that online with **[Free SSL Certificate Wizard](https://zerossl.com/#certificate)** (works on PC and mobiles, supports different languages:  EN, DE, FR, ES, RU, IT and also supports _wildcard certificates_ issuance).

 #### COMPATIBILITY